 - VCS support — most of the big players are using their own forks of VCS just to maintain the amount of files.
 One company I interviewed with was even very proud that they employ Git contributors just for that.

-- CI/CD — most commonly used CI tools such as CircleCI/TravisCI built around the concept of single project per repo.
+- CI/CD — most commonly used CI tools such as CircleCI/TravisCI built around the concept of a single project per repo.
 Do say goodbye to them, and be ready to either go back to Jenkins monstrosities or, even “better”, build CI of your own.
 And don’t forget to put CD on top.

-You won’t become next Google if you switch to monorepo.
+You won’t become the next Google if you switch to monorepo.
 But you’ll certainly introduce a lot of challenges to your project, unless you have some engineers from one of the big companies with experience how to handle them (which is how some small-ish companies end with a monorepo, by the way).

-- Separate your code, into small repositories with well-defined boundaries.
+- Separate your code into small repositories with well-defined boundaries.